leobauza/browncoat/README.md

 ## libraries
 Libraries are an easy way to determine a starting point for a project & cut down the filler

 > Note: libraries use standarized naming conventions.
-It is encouraged to maintain these when creating custom libraries: libraryType-lib -> libraryType-libraryTheme.less -> .libraryType-(description) (there are exceptions such as callout libs which would be annoying to name following the conventions.
-And nothing will prevent you from ignoring that altogether.) ie. btn-lib -> btn-firefly.less -> .btn-main
+It is encouraged to maintain these when creating custom libraries: libraryType-lib/libraryType-libraryTheme.less/.libraryType-(description) (there are exceptions such as callout libs which would be annoying to name following the conventions.
+And nothing will prevent you from ignoring that altogether.) ie. btn-lib/btn-firefly.less/.btn-main

 ### How to integrate these?